Bars, restaurants and taverns in Independence required to close earlier in new order

-INDEPENDENCE, MO — The City of Independence, starting at 12:01 a.m. on Friday, will require bars, restaurants and taverns to close at midnight.
+INDEPENDENCE, MO (KCTV) -- The City of Independence, starting at 12:01 a.m. on Friday, will require bars, restaurants and taverns to close at midnight.

 The city also said it will offer "strict consequences."